You're tuned to the most listened-to radio talk show in America.

 Well, it's a pleasure to talk to you.

-Thanks, Ross.
+Thanks, Rosh.

-You bet Tony Snow from the White House.
+Tony Snow from the White House.

-A quick timeout, we'll be back and roll right on after this.
+We'll be back and roll right on after this.

-And we'll get to your phone calls here, folks, in the next segment, maybe in the last f uh uh uh few minutes of this segment, just a couple more things uh that that I want to mention here in reaction to uh last night's program, and particularly something Tony Snow just said, he reiterated, we all know this though.
+Maybe in the last few minutes of this segment, just a couple more things that I want to mention here in reaction to last night's program, and particularly something Tony Snow just said.

-He really reiterated that whatever action that we plan against Iran and Syria does not involve invasions, does not involve troops or any other kind of military movement into either Iran or Syria.
+He reiterated that whatever action that we plan against Iran and Syria does not involve invasions, does not involve troops or any other kind of military movement into either Iran or Syria.

-And a lot of people are why?
+And a lot of people are, why?

-Folks, there are some realities here that we have to face.
+Now, folks, there are some realities here that we have to face.

 Elections have consequences.